-“Maura has been involved in bullying prevention programs at the middle school and at the elementary schools,” Schuby said.
+“Maura has been involved in bullying prevention programs at the and at the elementary schools,” Schuby said.
 “What is amazing about Maura is her awesome sense of humor and her wonderful personality.
 She can capture a crowd of adults, adolescents, or younger kids instantly.
 She is the kind of person that you love to be around because you don't want to miss something.
 She has utilized her abilities to help other students."

 McCann has been involved with dozens of initiatives in and around Saline.
 She took part in the campaign to bring Michigan Main Street to Saline.

 “Maura decided she wanted to get involved and played an active role, volunteering at events and coming with us to Lansing for the big presentation we did,” said Cindy Czubko, who led the Main Street effort.
 “If you ask Maura for help, she’s eager to pitch in.”

 Over winter break, she and her older sisters volunteered for Food Gatherers, packaging food on its way to local food banks.
 She spent a Saturday at Winterfest helping with the children’s events at the Saline Area Chamber of Commerce office.
 She played high school basketball and was on student council for three years.
 She was a cheerleader this year.
 All this, while working a part-time job at an Ann Arbor salon and maintaining her grades.

 McCann likes to stay busy because, she said, she functions best when she’s planning and doing.